HAJJINIHamza/agentic-commerce/documentation/project_plan.md

 - Store data on product and supplier Databases.

 ### TODOs

 #### TODO 15-06-2026
-- Add save data (excel or csv) at the end of product scoring, supplier scoring, product selling, listing generation
+- Add save data (excel or csv) at the end of product scoring, supplier scoring, product selling, listing generation (Mostly done)
-- Add original data structure (supplier_id, product_id) to product, supplier and listing
+- Add original data structure (supplier_id, product_id) to product, supplier and listing (In progess)
 - Generate some data from Chatgpt and use it for testing, like products and suppliers.
+(In progress)
+- An if else condition to verify compliance safety via category isn't the best approach, think about using an LLM for decision